MitchDarrow/HHC_2025/act3_schrodingersscope_mjd.md

 <br>
 </p>
 <p>
-With the object pattern identified, it is possible to use browser Developer Tools to block the request.
+With the object pattern identified, it is possible to use the browser's Developer Tools to block the request.
 <br>
-Selecting "Network Request Blocking" from the More Tools menu.
+Selecting "Network Request Blocking" from the browser's More Tools menu.
 The pattern to block is "<em>gnomeU</em>"
 <br>
 </p>
 <p>